| | BACK TO FANFIC LIBRARY | HOME |

 it before, but the signs are wrong, they're in wrong order, everything

+about this was wrong from the very beginning.
+I didn't realize."
 "Don't you see, Phillip?
 The way that things are in the world.
 The

 things that we've seen, the evil.
 How much of it was created by the Devil's